30 Credits Total

 Two of these courses (6 Credits) must be 3000 level or above.

-A sample of ourses that students have taken to meet these requirements:
+A sample of ourses that students have taken to meet these requirements (please speak to the Track Director about additional options):

 ARTR 3245 Arabic Literary Delights